vitormndc/General/README.md

 2. Use saved stock list in a new search
 Response: 2

-Saved searches:
+Saved searches
 standart: TSLA, AAPL, FB, NDAQ, GOOGL

-Please type a save to load: standart
+Please type a save to load
+Response: standart